gustavares/cos-tutorial/TUTORIAL.md

 enableCorsRequests('cos-tutorial-presigned');
 ```

-Now you can open your terminal and navigate to your `server` directory and run the script with the following command:
+Now you can open up your terminal and navigate to your `server` directory and run the script with the following command:
 ```
 $ node -r esm bucketCorsConfig.js
 ```